-Every school has a governing body of between 7 and 20 members.
+Every school has a governing body of between seven and 20 members.
 They are the strategic leaders of schools and have a vital role to play in making sure every child gets the best possible education.
 The governing body consists of:

 Certain schools will also have foundation governors linked with their local church or diocese.